 5,15,25,35,45,55 * * * * /bin/wget -O /dev/null "https://YOUR_WEBSITE_NAME/index.php?option=com_cjlib&task=process&secret=YOUR_SECRET_KEY_HERE" >/dev/null 2>&1

-You can find your cron job secret URL in your CjLib component dashboard page.
-Go to Components -> CjLib API to access the dashboard.
+You can find your cron job secret URL on your CjLib component options.
+Go to Components -> CjLib API -> Options to access them.
+Replace YOUR_SECRET_KEY_HERE with the key from your CjLib component options.

 Using WebCron to trigger the emails automatically